 - In the Future ____ – Just like you don’t want to focus on the past, you also don’t want to be overly focused on the future.
 Be mindful not to do that to the exclusion of being present and living in your life today.

-- If I Were More Like They Are – Never compare yourself to someone else in a negative way.
-It’s okay to look at what someone has accomplished, admire them for it and learn how to do it too.
+- If I Were More Like They Are – It’s never constructive to compare yourself to someone else in a negative way.
+It’s fine to look at what someone has accomplished, admire them for it and learn how to do it too.
 Benjamin Franklin said, “Comparison is the thief of joy.”
 Words to live by…

 Helping You Achieve Major Wellness!

 I am a Certified Nutrition and Wellness Consultant.
 My TV show, “Thin Strong Healthy”, airs on WestfordCat and is an offshoot of my blog http://ThinStrongHealthy.com I offer ongoing information, live and online courses and personal health coaching to help you feel better and be healthier.
 Follow me on Twitter @CherylAMajor.

 My books, “Eat Your Blues Away” and “Major Upbeat Me” are now available on Amazon in both Kindle and paperback!
 Remember you DO NOT need a Kindle device to read this, and that the Kindle Reader is a no cost way to read books on your laptop, desktop, tablet, or phone.